What's Your Running Goal?

 Enjoy the Run!

-Franz Dill is the Director of Training for the Half Moon Bay International Marathon, and is responsible for organizing all online and in-person training resources for athletes participating in the HMBIM.
+Franz Dill is the Co-Race Director for the Half Moon Bay International Marathon, and is the co-founder of The Pure Run LLC .
 Franz is an accomplished ultramarathoner who completed the coveted Grand Slam of Ultrarunning in 2011 and is also a Certified Coach with the Road Runner's Club of America (RRCA).